-And at six foot four, Basketball Hall of Famer, commentator for the MSG Network, he played HIS college ball at Southern Illinois.
-He’s a seven-time NBA All Star, two-time NBA Champion, Walt Clyde Frazier!
+And at six foot four, Basketball Hall of Famer, commentator for the MSG Network, he played in college ball at Southern Illinois, he’s a seven-time NBA All Star, two-time NBA Champion, Walt Clyde Fra-zier!

 So I walk in the locker room where everybody go, “Hey, look at Clyde.”

 WALT FRAZIER: Yeah, that’s true.
-Clyde is a alter ego of mine which operated between 12 and 4 am.
+Clyde is an alter ego of mine which operated between 12 and 4 am.
 [LAUGHS]

 So the rest of the time I’m Walt, nice guy from Atlanta, Georgia that changed diapers and did all that stuff.
 [LAUGHS]

-BROOKE GLADSTONE: You know, Harvey Araton, in his brilliant book, When the Garden Was Eden, said that you put on Clyde the way that Leonard Nimoy puts on his Spock ears, that it’s comfortable, it’s alien, or maybe it’s comfortable because it’s alien.
-Did it help you deal with the, the scrutiny?
+BROOKE GLADSTONE: You know, Harvey Araton, in his brilliant book, When the Garden Was Eden, said that you put on Clyde the way that Leonard Nimoy puts on his Spock ears, that it’s comfortable, if alien, or maybe it’s comfortable because it’s alien.
+Did it help you deal with the - the scrutiny?

 BROOKE GLADSTONE: And that was quite a car.

-- I’m, I’m a shy guy that likes to walk around in mink coats and a Rolls Royce.
-[LAUGHING]
+- I’m – I’m a shy guy that likes to walk around in mink coats and [LAUGHS] a Rolls Royce.

-BROOKE GLADSTONE: [LAUGHS] Well, let me ask you about the style in your game.
+BROOKE GLADSTONE: Well, let me ask you about the style in your game.
 You, more than anyone, monumentalized the steal.
-Stealing on the court, as you describe it, demands cool, playing possum.
-It’s like poker at 100 miles an hour.
+Stealing on the court, as you describe it, “Demands cool, playing possum.
+It’s like poker at 100 miles an hour.”

 WALT FRAZIER: I’m playing possum.
 I’m lulling you to sleep.
 I give you room so you think that you can do something.
 So sometimes in the – early in the game I could steal the ball but it wouldn’t have the same impact.
-So now, you’re dribbling the same way and all of a sudden I come and I make the steal that could turn the momentum of the game, and then I –
+So now, you’re dribbling the same way and all of a sudden I come and I make the steal that could turn the momentum of the game.
+And then –

 BROOKE GLADSTONE: You’re describing a pool hustle, [LAUGHS]

-Well, defense was my favorite part of the game primarily because when, when I was in college one year I was ineligible to play because of poor grades, so as a punishment the coach made me play defense every day in practice.
+WALT FRAZIER: It’s a cat and mouse game that I played on defense.
+And defense was my favorite part of the game primarily because when I – when I was in college, one year I was ineligible to play because of poor grades.
+So as a punishment the coach made me play defense every day and practice.
 For a whole year [LAUGHS] I never played offense.
-So I said, well, if I’m gonna be a defensive player, I’m gonna be the best damn defensive player here.
+So I said, well, if I’m going to be a defensive player, I’m gonna be the best damn defensive player here.

 WALT FRAZIER: Because, you know, they started on the peach-basket but it had the bottom in it.
 [LAUGHS]

-BROOKE GLADSTONE: [LAUGHS] But it, it seems like the, the game in, in recent years has changed a lot, too.
-I was watching the Knicks game last night, and it seems to be built very much around star shooters.
+BROOKE GLADSTONE: But it, it seems like the, the game in, in recent years has changed a lot too.
+I was watching the Knicks game last night and it seems to be built very much around star shooters.
 It wasn’t team play, like the, the Knicks of the 1970s.

 BROOKE GLADSTONE: Do you wish that the three-pointer had never been invented?
 I mean, do you find it dispiriting that everybody focuses on taking these really long shots?

 WALT FRAZIER: Well, it’s a blessing and a curse.
 But today the game is entertainment.
-Today it’s who’s in the stands, the celebrities and that type of thing, so it’s more focused on getting the young kids to buy the video games [LAUGHS] and the merchandising, the jerseys.
-And ESPN, we never had ESPN.
+Today it’s who’s in the stands and celebrities and that type of thing so it’s more focused on getting the young kids to buy the video games [LAUGHS] and the merchandising, the jerseys, and ESPN.
+We never had ESPN.